Ohio Department of Agriculture

 By the Numbers

-To date, 2,400 agreements have been signed by producers to implement these BMPs.
-These agreements total 1.5 million acres enrolled into VNMPs, and 1.2 million acres enrolled in BMPs, accounting for nearly 35 percent of the total cropland in the WLEB.
+To date, 2,600 agreements have been signed by producers to implement these BMPs.
+These agreements total 1.8 million acres enrolled into VNMPs accounting for nearly 43 percent of the total cropland in the WLEB.

 “Water quality is an important thing, especially within the Western Lake Erie Basin.
 H2Ohio is the best vehicle we’ve had to accomplish that so far.”